aticu/pre/README.md

 has to manually check all the contracts of the `unsafe` code.
 Therefore even when using pre you should still **always check the "Safety" section of the documentation**.

-There are also some technical limitations to that pre can do:
+There are also some technical limitations to what pre can do:

 - There is more than one form of `unsafe` code. pre currently exclusively focuses on `unsafe` functions.